kstrafe/Cxy/documentation/rationale.md

 An idea is to state the following:
   A dependency is only located from:

-  * Subtree directories - without transitivity
+  * Sub-tree directories - without transitivity
   * Root directory - without transitivity

 This means that you can only access direct subdirectory modules, but you can not enter their subdirectories again.
 The same goes for what is accessible from root .
 This forces isolation and dependency management.

-The problem with the above proposal is that it's impossible to define subtree local protocols.
+The problem with the above proposal is that it's impossible to define sub-tree local protocols.
 Suppose my `Alpha.tul` as shown in the above graph would like to communicate to the different algorithms using a protocols that is intrinsic to those algorithms.
 This forces that protocol (a module basically) to reside